Sony's tablets may be a tough sell with price tag

 | NEW YORK/BERLIN

 The Japanese company is coming late to the game with its first tablet due to hit store shelves in September.
-Its release is more than a year and a half since Apple Inc (AAPL.O) released the iPad and almost a year since Samsung (005930.KS) came out with its first GalaxyTab (005930.KS).
+Its release is more than a year and a half since Apple Inc released the iPad and almost a year since Samsung came out with its first GalaxyTab.

 "We want to prove it's not who makes it first that counts but who makes it better," Stringer said.